amgdev9/system-dotfiles/README.md

 - If on Linux, install `xclip` or `wl-clipboard` using your package manager
 - Install "Hack Nerd Font" (just the mono variant) from https://www.nerdfonts.com/font-downloads
     - Install it on /usr/local/share/fonts with the same name
-- Ensure a C compiler is available
+- Ensure a C compiler is available for treesitter to work
-- Install TPM with `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`